 The HMS Stage 1 Feed Preparation screen undersize material contains valuable tantalum minerals which are recoverable using conventional wet spiral concentrators.
 Accordingly, this is pumped to banks of Rougher Spirals which are designed to recover the maximum amount of heavy minerals into a low grade concentrate.
 The Rougher Spiral concentrate is then pumped to a bank of Cleaner Spirals which recover a high grade concentrate at lower recovery rates.
-The Cleaner Tails then returns to a bank of Cleaner Spirals which recover a how grade concentrate which scavenges heavy minerals from the Cleaner Tails into a lower grade concentrate which returns to the Cleaner Spirals to recover these minerals.
+The Cleaner Tails then returns to a bank of Cleaner Scavenger Spirals which scavenges heavy minerals from the Cleaner Tails into a lower grade concentrate which returns to the Cleaner Spirals to recover these minerals.